Treatment of Leg Veins

 Yes, when the sclerosant agent reacts with the vein, the vein wall collapses and closes off the vein.
 This vein is now unused and the body will scavenge and get rid of it.
 While the treated veins are gone for good, that does not mean you cannot develop new spider veins.

-Can I have sclerotherapy while I am pregnant?
+Can I have Spider Vein Treatment while pregnant?

 Pregnancy exacerbates the pressure that can cause spider veins.
 When you have delivered your child, your legs and their spider veins will relax and they may resolve on their own.
-Regardless, at the Center for Dermatology and Laser Surgery, as a precautionary measure, we do not provide sclerotherapy on pregnant women, nor do any reputable practitioners.
+Regardless, at the Center for Dermatology and Laser Surgery we do not provide sclerotherapy on pregnant women, nor do any reputable practitioners.

 Yes, this is a simple procedure.
 We use a very tiny needle and the injections are very shallow and short in duration.
 A number of spider veins can be treated in a single short session in either of our Hillsboro locations.